[For other posts about the 2020 rules and changes to the rules, see THIS.]

-The 2020 version of the FIPJP rules contains new rules about throwing the jack.
-Naturally, this means that players have new questions.
-Here is one that was recently posted on Ask the Umpire.
+The 2020 version of the FIPJP rules contains new rules about where the jack may be thrown or placed.
+This has prompted players to ask questions like this one on Ask the Umpire.